Building on its successes in previous years, the Everest Premier League has announced changes for its upcoming edition.

 The EPL’s quality looks to improve on the field too, with tournament rules mandating franchises to recruit an ‘Iconic’ player.
 This player is to be from a Test playing nation, which intends to raise the level of play across the competition.

-The process of sanctioning the tournament has already begun, with organisers discussing their plans with the International Cricket Council.
+The process of sanctioning the Everest Premier League has already begun, with organisers discussing their plans with the International Cricket Council.

 Nepal will also host international cricket in the lead up to the 2020 EPL, with Oman and the USA visiting for a leg of the Cricket World Cup League 2 tournament.